Peter Occil

 Applications that wish to support internationalized file names can follow the suggestions below.

-User-facing files are files created by end users or introduced into the application by end users.
+User-facing files are files created by customers or introduced into the application by customers.
 End users may want to name files in their language, making it necessary for many applications to support internationalized file names.

 When creating new files: The MailLib library includes a MakeFilename